-- Being alert to the risk factors of extremism and radicalisation. - Raising any concerns with the DSL (or any deputies, in their absence). - Notifying the DSL (or any deputies, in their absence) when they make any referrals to the Channel programme.

-3.5 Engaging in staff training on the Prevent duty - Staff will be given training to help them understand the issues of radicalisation and extremism, and to give them the ability to recognise the signs of vulnerability, and potential susceptibility to radicalisation and know how to refer their concerns.
+- Identifying any instances of extremism and radicalisation and reporting them immediately - Being alert to the risk factors of extremism and radicalisation. - Raising any concerns with the DSL (or any deputies, in their absence). - Notifying the DSL (or any deputies, in their absence) when they make any referrals to the Channel programme. - 3.5 Engaging in staff training on the Prevent duty staff will be given training to help them understand the issues of radicalisation and extremism, and to give them the ability to recognise the signs of vulnerability, and potential susceptibility to radicalisation and know how to refer their concerns.
 This information also forms part of the induction programme for newly appointed staff.
 Staff are updated as necessary in regular safeguarding briefings.